 I didn't discuss it with him.

-He did once say in an interview, he said, I said to him, Well, I hope you know what you're doing.
+He did once say in an interview, he said, I said to him, well, I hope you know what you're doing.

 You wouldn't say to him, Ukraine.

-That's funny, because I was put in charge of the Ukraine by the president.
+That's funny because I was put in charge of the Ukraine by the president.

 Now, look at this kid.

-This kid uh has a drug problem, he gets thrown out of the military for drugs.
+He gets thrown out of the military for drugs.

 He gets pulled over by the cops one day.